|Go to verse:|

 Although it has been many centuries since Christ came and there is still not peace on earth, God’s plan of peace on earth will one day be fulfilled.
 Some day in the future Jesus Christ will come to earth and fight the Battle of Armageddon and conquer the earth, and the prophecies will be fulfilled: his kingdom will fill the earth (Dan.
 2:35), and “of his government and of his peace there will be no end” (Isa.
 9:7).
 Thus it was appropriate that on the day of Christ’s birth some 2,000 years ago, the angelic army of heaven descended to the earth and proclaimed to mankind, “Glory in the highest heavens to God, and on earth peace among people with whom he is well pleased” (Revised English Version).(top)

 The noise of the celebration about Jesus’ birth was customary and would have led the shepherds right to the house where Jesus was born.
-It was common custom that when a baby boy was born there was a huge celebration, but when a baby girl was born there was no celebration.
+It was a common custom that when a baby boy was born there was a huge celebration, but when a baby girl was born there was no celebration.
 That was because boys added to the family and girls took away from it.
-It was customary that when a young couple married, they lived in the boys parent’s home (usually a room was added, or a room built on the roof, and that custom continues today in much of the Middle East).
-Also, unlike Europe, it was the girls side of the family that paid the dowry in the biblical world.
+It was customary that when a young couple married, they lived in the boy's parents’ home (usually a room was added, or a room built on the roof, and that custom continues today in much of the Middle East).
+Also, unlike in Europe, it was the girl’s side of the family that paid the dowry in the biblical world.
 So while a boy brought another female to help, and grandchildren, and money, into the family, the girl cost the family what it took to raise her, then cost them money to have her married, and then she left the family.
-[For more information on the birth of Jesus, see commentary on Luke 2:7].
-[For information on the Magi arriving over a year later, and not being present at the birth of Christ, see commentary on Matthew 2:1.(top)

-“it.”
+“they saw it.”
 Literally, this verse reads “having seen, they made known.”
 Some versions supply “it” (ESV; KJV) or “this” (NRSV; NASB), while other versions supply “him” (NIV; NET) or “them” (HCSB).
-The difference in translation effects whether they saw the fulfillment of the sign of the child lying in the manger (“it” or “this”), or they simply saw the child and his parents (“him” or “them”).
-It is clear from the context that “it,” meaning the fulfillment of the sign, is what the shepherds saw and this made them go and make it known.
+The difference in translation affects the reader’s understanding of whether the shepherds saw the fulfillment of the sign of the child lying in the manger (“it” or “this”), or they simply saw the child and his parents (“him” or “them”).
+The context indicates that “it,” meaning the fulfillment of the sign, is what the shepherds saw and this made them go and make it known.
 Verse 16 employs the definite article “the,” indicating that they found “the” manger, namely, the one just foretold by the angel in verse 12, and having seen it they went and made the event known.

 We do not know how late at night Jesus was born, but there was always a great celebration among family and friends when a baby boy was born.
 There is nothing in the text to indicate that the shepherds had to wake the townspeople up in the middle of the night; many people in the village would have been awake and rejoicing that a baby boy from the line of David had been born in the City of David.